Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 ### 3.1.1 Buffer Overflow additional Resources

 You will need to set up your own vulnerable Windows virtual machine.
-I won't be able to help you here, but these are what I shared with my peers when teaching them basic buffer overflows.
+I won't be able to help you here because of legal restrictions(heh), but these are what I shared with my peers when teaching them basic buffer overflows.
 In addition, you will need to download [Immunity Debugger][8] with the Mona modules.